Metra8/Criptography_Agility_FPGA/README.md

 Step 3: Select VHDL 2008 as the programming language.

 Step 4: Constrain the design.
+Select the xczu7ev-ffvc1156-2-e as your proyect part.

 Step 5: Generate bitstream.